w495/bulk-video-converter/README.md

 ### Conversion to several files

-If you want to get several files from one source you shold describe several profiles in the config.

-For example, let we use profiles from
-[H.264 web video encoding tutorial with FFmpeg.](https://www.virag.si/2012/01/web-video-encoding-tutorial-with-ffmpeg-0-9/)
+If you want to get several files from one source you should describe several profiles in the config.
+For example, let we use profiles from [H.264 web video encoding tutorial with FFmpeg.](https://www.virag.si/2012/01/web-video-encoding-tutorial-with-ffmpeg-0-9/)

 ```yaml